uguryamaan/NinjaRMM_UgurYaman/README.md

 # NinjaRMM Test Automation Framework

-This project is a test automation framework for the NinjaOne application, built using Playwright and TypeScript.
+This project is a test automation framework for the NinjaRMM application, built using Playwright and TypeScript.
 It follows modern testing practices and implements the Page Object Model (POM) design pattern.

 ## 🚀 Features